MENU

 ~Takeo Arishima (1878-1923)

 Takeo Arishima first visited Karuizawa in August 1916.
-On June 9, 1923, he surprised the public by having an affair with a magazine journalist, Akiko Hatano, who died in their villa “Jogetsuan” in Mikasa, Karuizawa.
-His works depicting Karuizawa include “Shinano Nikki (Shinano Diary)” and “Kosaki Kage (Small Shadow).
+He visited Karuizawa every year since then except for 1921, and his death on June 9, 1923, at his villa “Jogetsuan” in Mikasa, Karuizawa, in an affair with a magazine journalist, Akiko Hatano, took the world by surprise.
+His works depicting Karuizawa include “Shinano Nikki” (Shinano Diary) and “Kosaki Kage” (Small Shadow).
 He gave two lectures at a summer university in Karuizawa.
 His works include “Aru Onna” (A Woman), “Cain’s Descendant” (A Descendant of Cain), and “Nate desu Kuru Anguish” (Novels), “Ai wa Miminashi Ai ga Robufu” (Criticism), and “Ichibo no Upe” (A Bunch of Grapes) (Children’s Stories).
 His younger brothers are Arishima Ikuma (Western-style painter) and Satomi Min (novelist), and his eldest son is Mori Masayuki (actor).

-Hiroko Katayama is a poet and translator of Irish literature.
+Hiroko Katayama (1878-1957), poet and translator of Irish literature, studied under Nobutsuna Sasaki from the age of 18.
 Her talent led Ryunosuke Akutagawa to write that she was “a woman who could fight above her talent” (“The Life of an Idiot”).
 In Karuizawa, she spent summers from 1921 onward at the former Wynn villa and other places.
 She had a deep influence on the world of Tatsuo Hori’s works, including “The Holy Family,” “The Storybook Woman,” and “Nahoko.
 His collections of poems include “Jade” and “No ni Sumite” and his collection of essays “Tokusetsu”.

 ~Yaeko Nogami (1885-1985)

-Toyoichiro Nogami and his wife, Yayoko, have spent summers at a mountain villa in the Hosei University Village in Kita-Karuizawa since 1928.
+Toyoichiro Nogami and his wife Yaeko spent summers at a villa in the Hosei University Village in Kita-Karuizawa since 1928.
 Toyoichiro is an English literature scholar.
 She was an active writer until the age of 99.
 Her works set in Karuizawa include “Maze” and “Kijo Sanbouki,” a collection of essays.
 His major works include “Machiko,” “Maze,” “Hideyoshi and Rikyu,” and “Mori.
 The villa’s detached “Onijo Sambo” (study and tearoom) was moved to the front yard of Karuizawa Kogen Bunko in 1996.

-Saisei Muroo visited Karuizawa for the first time in 1920, and built a purely Japanese-style villa at 1133 Karuizawa under the Otsuka Mountain in 1931.
+Saisei Muro first visited Karuizawa in 1920 and built a Japanese-style villa in Karuizawa 1133 under Mt.
 From 1944 to September 1949, the family lived in an evacuation.
 His works set in Karuizawa include “Anzu-ko”, “Seijojo”, “Kisubuhi” (novels), “Usui Sanjo no Tsuki”, “Shinano Oiwake no Ki” (essays), and others.
-Her major works include “Ai no shishu” (A collection of love poems), “Lyric kokyoku shu” (collection of poems), “Sei ni awakeneru koro ni” (When I awaken to sex), “Kyokko” (Anzu child), and “Minoru no ahare” (novels).
+Her major works include “Ai no shishu” (A collection of love poems), “Lyric kokyoku shu” (collection of poems), “Sei ni awakeneru koro ni” (When I awaken to sex), “Kyokko” (Anko child), and “Minoru no ahare” (novels).
 Asako Muroo (essayist) is her eldest daughter.

 ~ Kunio Kishida (1890-1954)